Russian protest leader says trial is Putin's revenge

 Although the rallies drew tens of thousands of demonstrators at their peak, Putin won almost two-thirds of votes in the presidential election in March last year, and the protests against his long rule have dwindled since then.

-The trial in Kirov, about 550 miles (900 km) northeast of Moscow, began on April 17 but was adjourned until Wednesday to give the defence more time to prepare.
+The trial in Kirov, about 550 miles northeast of Moscow, began on April 17 but was adjourned until Wednesday to give the defense more time to prepare.

 Many Russians say political life in the former Soviet superpower is so riddled with corruption that it is hard to believe Navalny is any better than the rest.